‘Baby Boomers ONLY’: Dollar Tree manager out of job over help wanted sign - NewsBreak

 NBC affiliate WNDU reported that the Dollar Tree went viral after a manager posted the handwritten sign after two of the cashiers quit.

 “I apologize for us closing AGAIN,” the sign read.
-“My 2 new cashiers quit because I said their boyfriends couldn’t stand here for their entire shift.”Ulta Beauty apologizes for Kate Spade email with insensitive subject line
+“My 2 new cashiers quit because I said their boyfriends couldn’t stand here for their entire shift.”Polk Co.
+Sheriff’s Office volunteer sold drugs out of patrol car, sheriff says

 The sign went on to advise against hiring Gen Z workers, saying, “They don’t know what work actually means.”